-If I had to choose one of the top five exercises to develop a great physique and get strong (for anyone, at any age, or at any level), the bench press would be one of them.
+If I had to choose one of the top five exercises to develop a great physique and get stronger, the bench press would be one of them.

 BENEFITS OF BENCH PRESSES

 - Burn More Calories: The bench press is a multi-joint exercise encompassing many muscles, which helps you to burn more calories and consequently more body fat.

 - Aesthetics: Bench pressing molds your upper body nicely – for males and for females.
 Your chest gets higher and your shoulders and arms develop a great shape.